leapdao/leapdao-website/src/blog/content/cas.md

 Plasma contract enforces only the periods with 2/3+ validator votes can get into to the root chain.
 However, the root contract has no way of checking the signatures itself.
 And here comes a "cryptoeconomic" part.
 If proposer lies about any of the votes, anyone with the data can challenge one of the signatures in a bitmap and delete the contentious period in the end.
 The network will continue operating once the dark period is deleted.

 We think that most likely the challenger in a CAS game will be another validator as it is aware of what he signed and is the most incentivized to keep the network alive.
+In CAS setup 2/3+ of validators need to collude to successfully push in a dark period.
+For such attack to be profitable, some users should't be monitoring the chain and thus shouldn't start an exit once the network is compromised by dark period.
+Moreover, the sum of non-monitored deposits must outweigh the sum of the stakes of colluded validators — they will lose their stakes and can profit only on stolen deposit.
+Though in theory it is possible for malicious validators to know if a single user monitoring the chain or not, it not feasible en masse.
+Therefore, as an additional benfit of CAS setup we may assume that small deposit holders are less required to monitor the chain.

 ## What's next